cloud-conversion-system/scalable-cloud-app/README.md

-# Traditional Environment
+# Public Cloud

 REST Backend + Asynchronous Processing Layer.
-Scalable web applications in a traditional environment.
+Basic Deployment in the Public Cloud.

 This application allows compressing files using different utilities and/or algorithms: ZIP, 7Z, TAR.GZ, TAR.BZ2